Four times Olympic gold medallist Libby Trickett shares her tips on how to get your family to find joy through movement.

 Libby recognises as a mother of girls, who she wants to have strong self-esteem and positive body image, that it’s really important to talk about movement encouragingly, “We try and show that movement isn’t about punishing our bodies, or saying ‘I ate too much, so will have to go for a run in the morning’.
 Rather, it’s something consistent that makes us feel good, that we get to do.”

 Teach the value of tech

-While one in four Australian children are overweight or obese, according to the Australia Bureau of Statistics data, Libby believes we need to teach the importance of technology, but also offer children opportunities every single day to move their bodies – whether through organised sport or free play.
+While around 1 in 8 children (aged 2–14 years) were classified as obese, according to the New Zealand Bureau of Statistics data, Libby believes we need to teach the importance of technology, but also offer children opportunities every single day to move their bodies – whether through organised sport or free play.
 “Kids will have jobs we never dreamed possible because of technology, so it’s crucial as parents we teach them how to use it healthily” she says.

 Unearth their passion

 Libby is committed to helping her children find their own joy through movement, even if they are still too young to understand mummy’s passion for swimming.